jssql1234/docs-sqlacc/docs/integration/pos/weighing-scale.md

 ## Maintain Stock Item

-- Item Code must be 7 Character(Cannot more and less)
+- Item Code must be 7 Character (cannot more and less)
-- First 2 Characters of Item Code must Fix, mostly use 88 or 99
+- First 2 Characters of Item Code must be fixed, mostly use 88 or 99
 - Remaining 5 digit is Item Code Running Number

     Example: